eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

 + Experience with low-level Graphics APIs (D3D12/Vulkan)
 + Familiarity with one or more of the following software: Unreal Engine, Unity, Maya, Houdini
 + skill set:
+	- Achieve scaling, cropping, effects, filters and other pre & post processing functions based on OpenGLES and other graphics libraries;
+	- Experience with the use of FFmpeg/OpenGL
+	- Participated in NOI/ACM/TopCoder competition will be a big plus.
++ skill set:
+	- Familiar with graphics APIs (OpenGL, DirectX, Metal, or Vulkan) and GPU architectures.
+	- Knowledge of one or more UI frameworks (Qt, DirectUI, Electron, etc...)
++ C++ and OpenGL/DirectX experience
++ C++/CX, Qt
++ skill set:
 	- Experience developing virtual world environment for games, such as Lumberyard, Unity3d, Unreal, CryEngine and/or other world simulation environments
 	- Experience with graphics APIs and frameworks such as OpenGL, DirectX, or Vulkan
 	- Experience with physics engines (e.g. Bullet, Havok, PhysX)